johnnyshankman/itunes-library-xml-to-spotify-migrator/readme.md

 ## Setup

 1. Head to the Spotify Developer Portal and create a new application.
 Note the Client ID of the app for usage later in the CLI or `.env`.
-2. Place your XML file somewhere in this repo.
+This will provide you API access to Spotify, though in a limited capacity since it will start as a Sandbox application.
-3. Create a Spotify playlist (private or public) for this tool to place all of the tracks into.
+2. Create a Spotify playlist.
+This tool will put all of the found tracks into this playlist.
 Note the Playlist ID for usage later in the CLI or `.env`.
+3. Place your XML file somewhere in this repo for parsing by the script.

 ## Usage